zchee/golang-wiki/Modules.md

 Go modules must be [semantically versioned](https://semver.org/) in the form `v(major).(minor).(patch)` (for example, `v0.1.0`, `v1.2.3`, or `v3.0.1`).
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
 (Stand-alone distributed module repositories, such as [Project Athens](https://github.com/gomods/athens), are in the works.)

 The major version of a module must for now be included in both the module path and the package import path if the major version is v2 or higher.
 Module versions of v1 and v0 must not be included in the path.
 Modules with different paths are different modules.
-Thus `me.io/mymod` is different then `me.io/mymod/v2` and may import packages from one major version to another major version.
+Thus `me.io/mymod` is different than `me.io/mymod/v2` and may import packages from one major version to another major version.

 The behavior of modules for existing packages with post-`v1` tags is still in flux; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.

 ### Modules

 Go packages now live in modules.
 The path of a module is a URL path where it may be found, and may include a major version at the end of the path (but nowhere else).
-Module source code moutside of `$GOPATH`.
+Module source code may be located outside of `$GOPATH`.
 Two example modules are `rsc.io/goversion` and `github.com/kardianos/vtest/v3`.

 Modules are defined by a `go.mod` file that lives in the root of the module.
 Module files may include comments and will look familiar to a go programmer.
 Here is an example `go.mod` file:
 ```